LADAKH // August 20, 2023

 way of life

-Each day, before the first light peers over the mountain, the community is awake.
-The shepherds are the first to rise, taking turns gathering their flocks and heading up into the mountains.
-Each family has approximately 400-700 animals, who are tended to by a single herder.
-Watching them gracefully control such a multitude of animals is astounding.
-With a couple perfectly aimed rocks, they are able to direct the herd’s movements, moving them in synchronicity across the rocky landscape.
+Before the first light peers over the mountain, the community is awake.
+The shepherds rise first, taking turns gathering their flocks and heading up the mountain.
+Each family keeps 400–700 animals, tended by a single herder who masterfully steers them with a few well-aimed stones across the rocky slopes.

 LADAKH // September 10, 2023